Oracle PL/SQL to Java Converter by Ispirer, Free Trial

 41.

-• Explore how well Ispirer Toolkit migrates the source code to the target technology without downloading it.
+• Explore how Ispirer Toolkit migrates the source code to the target technology without downloading it.

 • Analyze and compare the source sample with your code to understand which components of your application can be automatically converted using Ispirer Toolkit.

-• Run, play with and test an application containing nearly 600 lines of code.
+• Test an application containing nearly 600 lines of code.

 Enter your name.